What Is Paronychia?

 It's unlikely that your child will get paronychia in a toe (unless he or she has an ingrown toenail).
 But fingernail paronychia is one of the most common hand infections.

-Paronychia usually happens when the skin around a person's nail is irritated or injured.
+Paronychia usually happens when the skin around the nail is irritated or injured.
 When the skin is damaged like this, germs can get in and cause an infection.
-These germs may be bacteria (causing bacterial paronychia) or fungi (fungal paronychia).
+These germs can be:

 Kids and teens can develop paronychia from: